DSU Fall by-ELECTION 2024

 • Residence Students Community Rep: The Residence Students Community Representative is a member of DSU Council and brings forward the ideas, concerns, and viewpoints of students living in residence at Dalhousie.
 They may collaborate with other councillors, societies, or DSU Offices to plan events, work on campaigns or policies, or initiate new projects.
 They will attend Council meetings and join at least one DSU Committee.
 NOTE: The Residence Rep must be living in residence at Dalhousie during the 2023/24 year.

-• Board of Governor Rep 2: The Board of Governor Representative 2 is a member of DSU Council that sits on the Dalhousie Board of Governors as a student representative for a 1- year term.
+• Faculty of Agriculture Representative: The Faculty of Agriculture Representative is a member of DSU Council that represents students studying within the Faculty of Agriculture.
+This position is located on Dahousie's Truro Campus.
 They will attend Council meetings and join at least one DSU Committee.

-Faculty Representative Positions: The Faculty Representatives are members of DSU Council that represent students studying within their Faculty.
-They will attend Council meetings and join at least one DSU Committee
+• Faculty of Heath Professions Representative: The Faculty of Heath Professions is a member of DSU Council that represents students studying within the Faculty of Heath Professions.
+They will attend Council meetings and join at least one DSU Committee.

 ▼ Am I eligible to run for an executive officer position?